-Colombia – Chevron operates the offshore Chuchupa natural gas field as well as the onshore Ballena and Riohacha natural gas fields in the province of La Guajira.
-Chevron receives 43 percent of the production for the remaining life of each field and a variable production volume from a fixed-fee agreement based on prior Chuchupa capital contributions.
-In 2014, net daily production averaged 186 million cubic feet of natural gas.
-Additional compression facilities for existing fields were installed in 2014.
+Colombia – Chevron operates the offshore Chuchupa and the on shore Ballena natural gas fields in the province of La Guajira.
+Chevron receives 43 percent of the production for the remaining life of each field and a variable production volume based on prior Chuchupa capital contributions.
+In 2015, net daily production averaged 161 million cubic feet of natural gas.

 North America and Europe

-Chevron’s shale and tight-resource portfolio includes acreage in the Permian Basin in the United States, as well as newer positions in several other plays elsewhere in the United States and Canada.
+Chevron’s shale and tight-resource portfolio includes acreage in the Permian Basin and the Marcellus Shale in the United States, as well as newer positions in several other plays elsewhere in the United States and Canada.
 Areas of particular focus are the liquids-rich shale formations in the Permian Basin and the Duvernay Shale in Canada.
-In the United Kingdom, production from the North Sea fields averaged 88 million net cubic feet per day in 2014.
+In the United Kingdom, production from the North Sea fields averaged 115 million net cubic feet of natural gas per day in 2015.

 Gorgon Project – Chevron is leading the development of Australia’s largest single-resource project.
 Based on Barrow Island, the Gorgon Project includes a liquefied natural gas (LNG) facility with three processing units capable of producing 15.6 million metric tons of LNG per year, a domestic natural gas plant and a carbon dioxide injection project.
-Work on the project continues.
-The plant is expected to start up by the end of 2015.
+The Gorgon Project achieved first gas in March 2016.